-Founding members of the association are: Airbus Group, Allianz, BASF, Deutsche Bank, Deutsche Telekom, Henkel and Infineon.
-Currently, CSSA has 13 member companies (as of Jan.
-2020).
+The founding members of the association include Allianz, BASF, Deutsche Bank, Deutsche Telekom and others.
+Currently, CSSA has 16 member companies.
 All members contribute the same membership fee and have the same rights.

 Exchange in CSSA works on three levels:

 An important prerequisite for the efficient collaboration within CSSA is a secure, technical exchange platform to share indicators, observables and analyses among members.
 CSSA currently uses MISP as the main sharing interface and tool.